sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/components/powereduc-icons.md

 ## Description

-Most Moodle icons are rendered using the 4.7 verions of [Fontawesome](https://fontawesome.com/v4.7.0/).
-Iconnames are mapped from the Moodle icon name to the fontawesome icon names in `/lib/classes/output/icon_system_fontawesome.php`
+Most PowerEduc icons are rendered using the 4.7 verions of [Fontawesome](https://fontawesome.com/v4.7.0/).
+Iconnames are mapped from the PowerEduc icon name to the fontawesome icon names in `/lib/classes/output/icon_system_fontawesome.php`

 If needed a theme can override this map and provide its own mapping.